hcllaw/phase_learn/README.md

 The code tutorial_dr_aerosol.py demonstrate the use of the phase and fourier neural network on distributional regression with the MISR1 aerosol dataset.
 The code tutotial_toy.py demonstrates the use of the fourier neural network on a toy classification problem.

 The MISR1 dataset can be found in MISR1.mat here or at http://www.dabi.temple.edu/~vucetic/MIR.html.
+Code will be updated and tidied up, with test units.